 Grant behaves badly in these early chapters, often knowingly displeasing Lou.
 At the same time, he recognizes that what he’s doing is wrong, and knows that he should have eaten her food.
 (This moment will echo later in the novel when Jefferson eats Miss Emma’s gumbo.)
 It’s darkly amusing that Grant only now decides that he won’t be able to concentrate on schoolwork—it seemed obvious that he wasn’t going to get much done the day a man was sentenced to death.

 As Grant drives, he thinks about Bayonne.
-It is a town of 6000 people, about 3500 of white and 2500 black.
-There is a Catholic church for whites and a different Catholic church for blacks; there is also a Catholic school and a public school for whites, and a Catholic school and a public school for blacks.
+It is a town of 6,000 people, about 3,500 of whom are white and 2,500 of whom are black.
+There is a Catholic church for white people and a different Catholic church for Black people; there is also a Catholic school and a public school for white people, and a Catholic school and a public school for Black people.

-Bayonne is an oddity in the sense that it’s mixed almost 50-50 between blacks and whites.
-Yet it’s important that there are slightly more whites than blacks.
-This suggests the balance of power in Bayonne: blacks may have some strength in numbers, but whites are more powerful nonetheless.
+Bayonne is an oddity in the sense that it’s mixed almost 50-50 between Black and white people.
+Yet it’s important that there are slightly more white people than Black people.
+This suggests the balance of power in Bayonne: Black people may have some strength in numbers, but white people are more powerful nonetheless.

 Grant arrives at the Rainbow Club, and sees Joe Claiborne, who owns it and runs the bar.
 He orders dinner from Thelma, Joe’s wife, and uses the phone to call Vivian.
 Vivian answers and tells Grant that she’s feeding children.
 Grant asks to see her; Vivian replies that she’ll try to get Dora, since she can’t leave “the children” alone.
 Grant admits to Thelma that he’s in town to see Vivian, and thinks to himself that Thelma and Joe are good people, who don’t mind when he drinks and eats on credit.

 It’s important that Vivian refuses to see Grant when he calls her, on the grounds that she’s taking care of her children.
 As much as Vivian loves Grant, she’s loyal to other people, and refuses to turn her back on them.
-We also get a better sense of the black community in Louisiana: for all the racism and poverty that blacks have to put up with, there are cheerier places like the Rainbow Club, as well.
+We also get a better sense of the Black community in Louisiana: for all the racism and poverty that Black people have to put up with, there are cheerier places like the Rainbow Club, as well.

 Vivian Baptiste enters the Rainbow Club.
 She is tall, well-dressed, and very beautiful—and she knows it.
 Grant greets her with a kiss and says he loves her.
 Vivian asks why he had to see her; in response, Grant says that he feels drunk on his commitments to other people, and wants to move somewhere new with Vivian.
 Vivian reminds him that they’re both schoolteachers, and that she is still married, albeit separated from her husband.